erudita/weewx-ws90/README.md

 * rainPiezo (like rain, using the piezo sensor)
 * rainPiezoRate (like rainRate, using the piezo sensor)

+*Note that rainPiezo and rainPiezoRate are not tested - I use hail and hailRate*

 ## Change units:
 * SoilMoist to 'group_percent'